You may find the answer to that question by clicking here.

 In addition, the touch-sensitivity and tactile response of digital piano actions has gotten closer to that of a “real” piano.
 At the high-end of the spectrum ($4,000-$12,000), they may even include some action parts that mimic the feel of having the levers and hammers of a “real” piano at your fingertips.

-We have observed two action-related problems that our students who practice on digital pianos develop: a small dynamic range, and difficulty playing evenly in rapid passagework.
+We have observed two action-related problems that crop up with our students who practice on digital pianos: a small dynamic range, and difficulty playing evenly in rapid passagework.
 It seems that the digital piano is just different enough that the skills of tone production and timing learned in the lessons do not transfer to the acoustic piano.
 Naturally, all recitals, exams, competitions, and auditions are held with acoustic pianos.
 We have also observed that students with “real” pianos are more likely to stick with music, and more likely to excel.

 Unfortunately, students soon realize that the digital piano sounds different, feels different, and that they have difficulty making it reproduce the same effects they learned in their lessons.